FairwindsOps/insights-docs/features/continuous-integration.md

 <img :src="$withBase('/img/github-status.png')" alt="action items">

 We recommend setting `options.setExitCode: false` in your fairwinds-insights.yaml, since this check will now fail in place of your CI pipeline.
-Also make sure that `options.repositoryName` matches your repository's name in GitHub, including the username/organization (e.g. `acme-co/web-app`).

 ## Viewing the Results
 The **Repositories** tab will show you a list of all repositories that have been connected to Insights.